-For each wave up until wave 11, at least one pilot of the computer-assisted personal interview (CAPI) instrument, the self-completion questionnaire and associated documents were conducted around a year to six months before the beginning of the mainstage fieldwork.
-All pilot respondents were drawn from a main sample of households that participated in the ELSA study in at least one previous wave and were still eligible to be invited to take part again at the time of sampling.
+For each wave, at least one pilot of the computer-assisted personal interview (CAPI) instrument, the self-completion questionnaire and associated documents were conducted around a year to six months before the beginning of the mainstage fieldwork.
+All pilot respondents were drawn from a separate sample of households that participated in the ELSA Wave 1 pilots or were selected to join the refreshment pilot sample at subsequent waves.
 The pilots tested the fieldwork procedure and interview content and in some waves, new questions underwent cognitive testing.